Gottmik

 Kade Gottlieb (born August 19, 1996), better known as Gottmik, is an American drag performer and make-up artist.
-He became the first openly trans man to compete on RuPaul's Drag Race, tying for 3rd place on the thirteenth season.
+Gottmik was the first trans man to compete on RuPaul's Drag Race, coming in shared 3rd/4th place on the thirteenth season with fellow contestant Rosé.
+Gottmik later returned to compete in the ninth season of RuPaul's Drag Race All Stars.
+Gottmik co-hosts the podcast No Gorge alongside Violet Chachki.

 Early life

-Gottmik was born in Arizona and later adopted by a conservative family in Scottsdale, and attended Notre Dame Preparatory High School.
+Kade Gottlieb was born in Scottsdale, Arizona and had been adopted.
+He was raised Catholic and attended the Catholic Notre Dame Preparatory High School, where he first started wearing makeup.
 He began experimenting with drag at the age of eighteen.
-After high school, he pursued a career in the fashion industry by relocating to Los Angeles, where he transitioned and developed his cosmetics and drag skills.
+After high school, he pursued a career in the fashion industry by relocating to Los Angeles, where he underwent gender transition and developed his cosmetics and drag skills.
 He earned a degree in product development from the Fashion Institute of Design & Merchandising.

 Career

 Make-up artistry

-Gottlieb is a drag performer and make-up artist.
-He has done makeup for Cindy Crawford, Todrick Hall, Paris Hilton, Heidi Klum, Adam Lambert, French Montana, and Tinashe, as well as Drag Race contestants Alaska Thunderfuck, Detox Icunt, Gia Gunn, Shangela, Violet Chachki, and Willam Belli.
+As a make-up artist, Gottmik has done makeup for Cindy Crawford, Todrick Hall, Paris Hilton, Heidi Klum, Adam Lambert, French Montana, and Tinashe, as well as Drag Race contestants Alaska Thunderfuck, Detox Icunt, Gia Gunn, Shangela, Violet Chachki, and Willam Belli.
 His work, described by Out's Rose Dommu as "[ranging] from highly conceptual to urbane", has appeared in the magazines Flaunt, Nylon, and Paper.
 He did makeup for Amanda Lepore and Pabllo Vittar for their covers on Gay Times.
-In 2020, Gottlieb did Lil Nas X's makeup for Halloween, when he dressed as Nicki Minaj.
-He also did the makeup for the celebrities who were featured in Taylor Swift's 2019 single You Need to Calm Down.
+In 2020, Gottmik did Lil Nas X's makeup for Halloween, when he dressed as Nicki Minaj.
+He also did the makeup for the celebrities who were featured in the music video for Taylor Swift's 2019 song "You Need to Calm Down".